Where Can I Travel Without a Passport? (10 Incredible Places!)

 Guam has been on my wishlist to visit for a long time.
 My dad spent part of his childhood living on Guam when his dad was stationed with the air force on the island.
 He regularly refers to his years on Guam as "the best years of his life" which always makes my mom roll her eyes even though she knows she makes up the best years of his life.
 Still, he talks lovingly of Guam as paradise which has always made me want to visit.

-Imagine lounging on the white sandy beaches of Tumon Bay, sipping on a refreshing coconut, and taking in the mesmerizing turquoise waters.
+Visitors can lounge on the white sandy beaches of Tumon Bay, sipping on a refreshing coconut, and taking in the mesmerizing turquoise waters.
 Guam's beaches are a slice of paradise, offering the perfect backdrop for some serious relaxation and breathtaking sunsets.
 And for the thrill-seekers among us, Guam's crystal-clear oceans provide excellent scuba diving and snorkeling opportunities, with stunning coral reefs and fascinating marine life at every turn.

 But Guam isn't just about the beaches.
 The island boasts a rich history and a blend of Chamorro, Spanish, and American influences that have shaped its unique culture.
 From the ancient Latte Stones—tall, pillar-like structures built by the indigenous Chamorro people—to the War in the Pacific National Historical Park, history buffs will have plenty to keep them occupied.
 And let's not forget about the food!
 Be sure to sample the local cuisine, where Spanish, Micronesian, and Asian flavors fuse to create delicious dishes like Kelaguen and Tinaktak.